guybedford/es-module-shims/README.md

 ### Import Rewriting

 * Sources are fetched, import specifiers are rewritten to reference exact URLs, and then executed as BlobURLs through the whole module graph.
-* CSP is not supported as we're using fetch and modular evaluation.
 * The [lexer](https://github.com/guybedford/es-module-lexer) handles the full language grammar including nested template strings, comments, regexes and division operator ambiguity based on backtracking.
 * When executing a circular reference A -> B -> A, a shell module technique is used to "shim" the circular reference into an acyclic graph.
 As a result, live bindings for the circular parent A are not supported, and instead the bindings are captured immediately after the execution of A.